Selling a House ‘As Is’: How Much Money You Stand to Lose — and Why

 That isn’t to say that as-is sellers are off the hook from disclosing known issues about the home.
 If the homeowner is in a disclosure state and is aware of a material defect that would affect the value or desirability of the home, such as a cracked foundation, the seller would be obligated to disclose that fact.

 Also, an as-is sale doesn’t preclude the buyer from inspecting the property.
-Whether you sell as is or not, the buyer has the right to inspect the home (within the terms of the purchase agreement) for potential defects.
+Whether you’re selling house as is for cash or not, the buyer has the right to inspect the home (within the terms of the purchase agreement) for potential defects.
 If the buyer unearths a material issue not previously disclosed, the buyer may want to renegotiate the price and terms.

 The buyer has an idea that there’s something more to the story than maybe what they can see.